-With its mild weather and natural beauty, South Africa is a popular wedding destination for couples.
+With its mild weather and natural beauty, getting married in South Africa is a popular choice for couples.

 Before you are allowed to get married in South Africa, however, you must prove you are legally eligible to marry in the country.
 Couples that are not residents of the country are entitled to a South African marriage licence, provided the correct procedures have been followed.

 Marriage in South Africa is a legally binding contract.
 The regulations are governed by the South African Marriage Act of 1961 and the Civil Union Act of 2006, both of which outline the regulations regarding how a marriage is performed, and who may marry one another — thanks to the latter act, gay marriage in South Africa is legal —, as well as where and how the wedding may be conducted and by whom.
 If you fail to comply with the regulations, your marriage could be declared null and void.

 Whether you are a foreigner marrying a South Africa citizen, a South African marrying a foreigner, or you are both foreigners, every couple planning to get married in South Africa is obligated to follow the outlined procedures.

 Who can get married in South Africa?

 Before deciding to get married in South Africa, you must ensure you meet the Department of Home Affairs’ marriage requirements.
 In most cases, this shouldn’t pose a problem.
 Under South African marriage laws, the following persons are prohibited from getting married in South Africa: